spine/spine.site/app/views/mobile_docs/example2.md

 ###WorkoutType model

 The only other model we'll need is a `WorkoutType` model.
-This is just going to be a basic class, and contain a list of valid workout types.
+This is just going to be a basic class, and contains a list of valid workout types.
 As before, we need to first generate the model:

     spine model workout_type